Retirement Plan Options for S-Corps

 Simplified Employee Pension (SEP)

 We’re here to be helpful, so we’ll start with what is normally the best option.
-The simplified employee pension (SEP) is generally the best option for S-corp owners because it allows the employer (your S-Corp) to contribute up to $61,000 per employee, per year to the plan (and small business owners are typically also employees of their S-Corps, so count yourself in!).
-This $61k limit is the highest of all the plans, so if you’re looking to save as much as possible, this is likely the answer.
+The simplified employee pension (SEP) is generally the best option for S-corp owners because it allows the employer (your S-Corp) to contribute up to a fixed limit per employee, per year to the plan (and small business owners are typically also employees of their S-Corps, so count yourself in!).
+This limit is the highest of all the plans, so if you’re looking to save as much as possible, this is likely the answer.
 It’s also great because you can change the amount you contribute each year, so you’re not tied to contributing some specific number in the event you have a bad year and can’t afford to contribute.

 However, there are some limitations (it is the IRS we’re dealing with after all).

-• Contributions are only made by the employer (not the employees) so this doesn’t give your employees an easy way to save on their own – they would have to set up their own IRA if they want to save above what the business contributes to the SEP on their behalf.
+- Contributions are only made by the employer (not the employees) so this doesn’t give your employees an easy way to save on their own – they would have to set up their own IRA if they want to save above what the business contributes to the SEP on their behalf.
 Setting up an IRA is pretty easy though, so we don’t think this is a big deal.

-• The one major drawback we do see though, is that you can’t borrow from the pension and neither can your employees.
+- The one major drawback we do see though, is that you can’t borrow from the pension and neither can your employees.
 We’ll talk about this option to borrow more when we get into 401k plans below, but it suffices to say this is simply not an option, and you can’t even use the SEP funds as collateral for a loan from somewhere else, so once it’s contributed, it’s locked up unless you withdraw it

 Savings Incentive Match Plan for Employees (SIMPLE)